Julia Gibby

 Current practice

-Julia (BA/LLB (Hons), GDLP, CM) is a Principal Solicitor with a background in criminal law, government legal practice and law reform in Victoria and the United Kingdom.
+Julia (BA/LLB (Hons), GDLP, CM) is a Managing Principal Solicitor with a background in criminal law, government legal practice, and law reform in Victoria and the United Kingdom.
 She is also a reserve legal officer with the Royal Australian Navy.
+In 2025, she was appointed an Assistant Inspector-General of the Australian Defence Force.

-She works at the Police Advisory Branch of the Victorian Government Solicitor’s Office (VGSO) where she advises and appears on a range of matters for the Chief Commissioner of Police.
-Prior to this she worked in the Litigation and Dispute Resolution branch of the VGSO.
+She currently works in the Legal Services Department of Victoria Police, where she advises on a range of matters for the Chief Commissioner of Police.
+Prior to this, she worked at the Victorian Government Solicitor’s Office.

 Legal experience